mpizurica/WSI_mut/code/main/README.md

   --all-regions         only relevant if `annot` is `True`.
 If `all-regions` is `False`, then only tiles from the dominant tumor region will be included.
 Otherwise, all annotated regions are taken into account.
   --attention           If `True`, attention-based model is used, otherwise tile-level model.
   ```
+    - results (model checkpoints, logfile...) will be saved in the dir provided in `dest-folder`